akhan54/solar-panel-efficiency-ml/README.md

 `pip install -r requirements.txt`

+If it doesn't work for some reason, then install the dependencies by typing the following:

+`pip install numpy pandas scikit-learn xgboost lightgbm matplotlib seaborn plotly pyyaml loguru scipy`

 Now, you can run the pipeline in two different modes depending on what you want to test.

 If you run: